SCDrifter/PhpEveApiClient/docs/Api/CorporationApi.md

 Get corporation divisions

-Return corporation hangar and wallet division names, only show if a division is not using the default name  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director
+Return corporation hangar and wallet division names, only show if a division is not using the default name  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/divisions/)

 ### Example
 ```php